godfat/rib/README.md

     rib ramaze

+As Rack console

+    rib rack

-As a console for whichever the app in the current path it should be (for now, it's either Rails or Ramaze)
+As a console for whichever the app in the current path it should be (for now, it's either Rails, Ramaze or Rack)

     rib auto